DanielAvinoam/TheSubZeroProject/README.md

 ## User Mode

 The two other user-mode components are the malware's loader and the loaded library itself.
-The loader's designation is pretty straight forward - drop the malicious files to the file system, and load the driver.
+The loader's designation is pretty straight forward - drop the malicious files to the file system, then load the driver.
 To bypass windows' driver signature enforcement I used [DSEFix](https://github.com/hfiref0x/DSEFix)'s source code, that utilizes the [WinNT/Turla](https://github.com/hfiref0x/TDL) exploit to disable the system's signature requirement variable.

 >**Note**: Starting from windows 8.1 PatchGuard will detect this variable manipulation and cause a BSOD after an almost random amount of time (could be instantaneous or after hours) -  making this loading technique far from ultimate.

 In order to load the driver after a system restart, the loader will add itself as a value to the registry RUN key.
 The driver will then monitor and prevent the deletion of this value by using a similar object notification function to the one mentioned earlier.

 The library will fetch data from a remote server every 5 seconds using HTTP GET requests, and send back any results using HTTP POST requests.
-Apart from remotely remove the malware from the system without leaving any trace, the attacker would be able to send a kernel shellcode that will be passed directly to the driver and be executed, or send a DLL file that will be loaded reflectively to chrome's address space.
+Apart from remotely removing the malware from the system without leaving any trace, the attacker would be able to send a kernel shellcode that will be passed directly to the driver and be executed, or send a DLL file that will be loaded reflectively to chrome's address space.

 The following diagram summarizes the complete attack flow: